-How the Fed’s interest rate cut benefits solar shoppers
+The Fed’s November interest rate cut makes solar more affordable

 Lower interest rates mean more savings and a faster payback period.

-The Federal Reserve cut interest rates on Wednesday for the first time in more than four years, dropping the federal funds rate 50 basis points, which brings the benchmark lending rate down to 4.75 - 5.25%.
-This is good news for homeowners looking to go solar.
+The Federal Reserve on Thursday cut interest rates for the second time this year, dropping the federal funds rate another 25 basis points, bringing the benchmark lending rate down to 4.5% - 4.75%.
+November’s rate cut comes after the Fed in September lowered rates for the first time in four years – and is further good news for homeowners looking to go solar.

 The solar industry experienced a slow down over the past couple years as higher interest rates made homeowners and business owners alike hesitant to purchase pricey solar systems that often need to be financed with loans.
 Increased rates made those loans more expensive and changed the financial equation for many people wanting to invest in renewable energy by pushing out the solar break-even point by several years.

-But the Fed’s highly anticipated September rate cut – combined with dropping installation costs – should make the financials involved with going solar more appealing to on-the-fence homeowners, and start driving up demand.
-Now that rates have dropped – and are likely to be cut again before the end of the year – homeowners will see a return on their solar investment faster than they would have even a year ago.
-For example, the 50- basis- point reduction in the Fed funds rate means that a $30,000 home solar panel system would cost about $3,000 less over the course of a 20-year loan due to reduced interest payments.
+However, this second rate cut – combined with dropping installation costs – should make the financials involved with going solar more appealing to on-the-fence homeowners, and start driving up demand.
+Now that rates are dropping – and are likely to be cut again before the end of the year – homeowners will see a return on their solar investment faster than they would have even a year ago.
+For example, this most recent 25-basis- point reduction in the Fed funds rate means a homeowner will save about $2,000 in interest payments on a 20-year, $30,000 home solar loan.

 How much you can save with solar will always depend on a few key factors including the cost of electricity in your area, how much electricity you use and your state’s energy policies such as net metering.
 But your interest rate will always be a critical factor in your savings equation if you take out a loan to pay for your solar panels.